hsn0najafi/hsn0najafi/README.md

 - 👯 I’m looking to collaborate on some group sports activity.
 - 🤔 I’m looking for help with *.*.
 - 💬 Ask me about Linux, politics, healthy food, car engines, love and the history of Iran.
-- 📫 How to reach me: @hsn0najafi on Instagram, Telegram and all the other social media platforms.
+- 📫 How to reach me: @hsn0najafi on Instagram.
 - 😄 Pronouns: ```(x: any) => x;```.
 - ⚡ Fun fact: I've done farming.